RamiroHR/TradingBotApp_mlops/README.md

 3. In the menu under the notebook name select _**kernel**_ > _**change kernel**_ > _**env**_

-# Launch the API
+# Launch the API (tradingbot api)
 Run the following command in a terminal
 ```
-uvicorn main:api --reload
+uvicorn main:api --reload --port 8000
 ```

 Then you can query the API at the browser going to the OpenAPI url 'http://localhost:8000/docs'
+Other APIs can be launched on the same way from the directory where the source code is located.

-# Docker containerized API
+# Docker containerized APIs
-The essential steps to build the docker image and the run the containerized API are detailed in the docker_files/docker_setup.sh file.
+The essential steps to build the docker images and the run the containerized APIs are detailed in the docker_files/docker_setup.sh file.
 The docker_setup.sh can be directly executed in a bash terminal from the project root folder.

-Otherwise the main commands can be manually executed in the terminal from the project root folder:
+Otherwise the main commands can be manually executed in the terminal from the project root folder.
+As an example, a container with the tradingbot api can be setted by executing (update commands from docker_setup.sh)

 1. **Get the Docker image**
 The Docker image can be found at the DockerHub as **ramirohr/tradingbot:1.0.2**, ready to pull.
 Otherwise build the image locally (specifying the Dockerfile location)
     ```
-    docker image build . -t ramirohr/tradingbot:1.0.2 -f docker_files/tradingbot_api/Dockerfile
+    docker image build . -t ramirohr/tradingbot:1.0.8 -f docker_files/tradingbot_api/Dockerfile
     ```

 2. **run docker container & link ports & mount volumes**